Mookie Betts Preview, Player Props: Dodgers vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 14th in the league.
+- The Red Sox pitching staff is 13th in the league with a collective 8.9 strikeouts per nine innings.

-- The Red Sox have the 18th-ranked team ERA across all league pitching staffs (4.34).
+- The Red Sox's 4.36 team ERA ranks 18th among all MLB pitching staffs.

-- Red Sox pitchers combine to rank 25th in baseball in home runs allowed (168 total, 1.3 per game).
+- Red Sox pitchers combine to allow 168 total home runs at a rate of 1.3 per game (to rank 25th in baseball).

-- The righty last pitched on Saturday against the New York Yankees, when he tossed six innings, allowing one earned run while giving up one hit.
+- In his last appearance on Tuesday, the lefty threw four innings against the Houston Astros, allowing six earned runs while surrendering nine hits.

-- The 27-year-old has amassed an ERA of 3.56, with 8.8 strikeouts per nine innings, in 24 games this season.
-Opposing hitters have a .223 batting average against him.
+- The 34-year-old has an ERA of 3.79, with 9.7 strikeouts per nine innings, in 17 games this season.
+Opposing hitters have a .242 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.